 Are you trying to find out how to get to Poole?
 Find the best ferry to Poole through our online booking service.
 This site allows you to compare all the info for your trip to Poole such as tariffs, times and duration of the crossing.

 Poole has routes with Cherbourg (France).
-The ferry lines to Poole are served by Brittany Ferries only who offer 7 weekly connections with traveling times not exceeding 4 hr 30 min (primarily evening departures).
+The ferry lines to Poole are served by Brittany Ferries only who offer 10 weekly connections with traveling times ranging between 2 hr 29 min and 4 hr 30 min (primarily afternoon and evening departures).
 Ferries on this route can transport both foot passengers and vehicles.